-It was my father who taught me how to appreciate animal brain.
-He'd carefully peel off the membrane that covered it and removes as much of the veins as he could without breaking the creamy mass.
-He'd slice the cleaned brain, dip it in seasoned beaten eggs and fry the slices.
-Oh, how I loved it!
+To appreciate animal brain, carefully peel off the membrane that covers it and remove as much of the veins as possible without breaking the creamy mass.
+Slice the cleaned brain, dip it in seasoned beaten eggs and fry the slices.
+You'll love it!

-It was also my father who taught me how to crack open a cooked chicken's head, locate the brain and scoop it out in one piece.
-I'd pop the whole thing in my mouth and savor the rich creaminess.
+For chicken, crack open a cooked chicken's head, locate the brain and scoop it out in one piece.
+Pop the whole thing in your mouth and savor the rich creaminess.

 04 of 09

 The intestines of the cow, pig, goat, and chicken are all part of Southeast Asian cooking.
-If you think that's too "exotic" to try, think of the sausages you eat for breakfast and know that natural sausage casing is the skin of animal intestine.
+If you're unsure, think of the sausages you eat for breakfast and know that natural sausage casing is the skin of the animal intestine.

 To clean large intestines, water is forced through the cavity to flush out everything that is not meant to be eaten.
 Smaller intestines that are difficult to clean that way are pushed inside out to invert and expose the interior and scraped.
 It's quite something watching it done.
 With a long skewer, one end is pushed through the length of the intestine until it goes all the way to the opposite end.
 It is then pulled so that the inside layer is exposed.
 And all that is done without tearing the intestines.Continue to 5 of 9 below.